 On the scheduled date, he goes to the store and is met with excellent service, leaving once again satisfied.
 Unfortunately, when I get home, that question arises: “How to use this product?” or “How to combine the look?”, remembering that everything will depend on the product and the doubt that arises at that moment.

-After a while from the date of purchase, the employee gets in touch with the customer, asking about their experience, and is available to answer any questions or offer a special offer.
+After a while from the date of purchase, the employee gets in touch with the customer, asking about their experience and available to clarify any doubts or offer a special offer.

 Why all this?
-As you can see, in all user or customer processes (as you prefer), he had all the support of the company (brand).
+As you can see, in all the processes of the user or customer (as you prefer), he had all the support of the company (brand).
 All these means of communication served as an integrated experience, whether in digital (online) or physical space, proving the effectiveness of the omnichannel strategy.

 The main omnichannel solutions